 DClinPsy, BSc(Hons), DipNeuro, BPS QiCN, CPsychol

-I have worked for many years in NHS rehabilitation services, and am highly experienced in helping individuals adjust to the consequences of brain injury or living with a neurological condition.
-I can provide specialist rehabilitation, counselling and therapy to help improve or manage the cognitive, emotional or behavioural changes that can cause distress for some individuals and their families.
+Dr McCrimmon has worked extensively in NHS inpatient and community rehabilitation services, and is highly experienced in helping individuals adjust to the consequences of brain injury or living with a neurological condition.
+She provides sessions specifically tailored to the individual to help improve or manage cognitive, emotional or behavioural changes that can cause distress for some individuals and their families.

-I am available to provide regular or ad hoc supervision and consultation to other psychologists and healthcare professionals.
-I am listed on the Register of Applied Psychology Practice Supervisors, thereby qualified to supervise clinical psychologists completing the Qualification in Clinical Neuropsychology.
+Dr McCrimmon can provide regular or ad hoc supervision, training and consultation to other psychologists and healthcare professionals.
+She is listed on the Register of Applied Psychology Practice Supervisors and has extensive experience of facilitating group and individual supervision sessions in her NHS role.

 - acquired brain injury (e.g. traumatic brain injury, stroke, hypoxic brain injury, encephalitis, hydrocephalus)

 - long term neurological conditions (e.g. multiple sclerosis, Parkinson's disease, epilepsy)

 - mild cognitive impairment and dementia (e.g. Alzheimer's disease, frontotemporal, vascular, and Lewy body dementias)